ShalaQweghen/py_scrabble/README.md

 ### Multilayer game over a network connection

 When selected, a server will fire up at port 12345 on your localhost.
 The player will be prompted about the number of the players that will play the game.
-When another computers (as many as specified by the player) on the network run 'python3 join_game.rb your_ip_address', a game will start.
-The connecting computers don't need to have the whole game script.
+When another computers (as many as specified by the player) on the network run `python3 join_game.rb <your_ip_address>`, a game will start.
 If a game doesn't start, the firewall might be blocking incoming requests.
 Make sure to make the necessary adjustments.

+The joining player can also have the script find the server automatically by running `python3 join_game.rb auto`.
+It might not work on networks which can assign more than 256 IP addresses (campus wifi and such).
+It might work if only the last part of the assigned IPs changes.

+If a player on an OS X machine wants to join a game on LAN automatically, it is recommended to increase the size of open files.
+The limit is 256 on new versions and it will cause `OSError: [Errno 24] Too many open files` because _Join a Game (Auto)_ uses threads to scan all the available IP's on LAN.
+In order to increase the limit, use `ulimit -n <new_limit>`.
+Anything above 300 should suffice.

 ### Playing against computer

 Computer goes through permutations of letters on its rack and picks the valid move with the most points.
 A turn for computer takes about 1 minute 20 seconds (on i5 1.6 GHz with 8 GB RAM) depending on the computer.

+## License

+This software is licensed under the [GNU General Public License 3.0](https://www.gnu.org/licenses/gpl-3.0.txt).

-### Screenshots
+## Screenshots

 ![](pics/pic_1.png)
 ![](pics/pic_2.png)